SoftUni/Programming-Basics-Book-JS-EN/chapter-09-problems-for-champions.md

 ## More Complex Problems on the Studied Material

-We will solve together several programming problems that cover the material studied in the book, but more difficult than the usual problems of the entrance exams at SoftUni.
-If you want to become a **champion on the basics of programming**, we recommend training to solve such complex tasks to make it easy for you to take exams.
+We will solve together several programming problems that cover the material studied in the book, but are more difficult than the usual problems of the entrance exams at SoftUni.
+If you want to become a **champion on the basics of programming**, we recommend this training to solve such complex tasks to make it easy for you to take exams.

 ## Problem: Crossing Sequences